lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ## Serving the site via Nginx

-Clone down a copy of your Jekyll site from the GitHub repository:
+Clone a copy of your Jekyll site from the GitHub repository onto your server:

 ```shell
 git clone https://github.com/your-username/your-username.github.io.git